White House. "Public Affairs Policy Committee for Vietnam." 1965.

 Congressional and Gubernatorial Briefing and Speech Preparation

 These plans are in good shape.
-A briefing book for the governors is being
+A briefing book for the governors is being sent to the White House.

 (Action: P-Mr. Greenfield)